Industrial Accidents and Major Fires

 during an incident

 - Go In, Stay In, Tune In.
-If you are near an industrial plant when an accident happens, you should go inside straight away.
-Once inside, stay where you are and tune into local radio stations for further information
+If you are near an industrial site when an accident happens, you should go inside straight away.
+Once inside, stay where you are and tune into local radio stations and social media channels for further information.

 - Follow guidance given.
 Listen to the news on local radio stations and follow any instructions that you are given.
 This guidance might be to leave or stay in your home, whether you can use your vehicle, and what arrangements are being put in place to look after you.
 If you have an internet connection, follow updates from your local council on their website or social media.

 - If you are nearby when a large fire occurs, go inside and ensure doors and windows are closed.
-Only leave the property if asked to evacuate by responding agencies such as the Police.
+Only leave the property if asked to evacuate by responding agencies such as the Police or the Fire and Rescue Service.

 - Listen to the radio, check emergency services’ websites or look at social media for updates.